 Appointments are made in three steps:

-- The applications to each BCC are reviewed by the Chair and the administrative resource.
+- The applications to each BCC are reviewed by the Chair and other members as required.
 Submissions are compared to the skill gaps within that BCC.
 Applicants may be asked to participate in a screening process focused on qualifications.

 - The Nominations Committee considers the applications received, along with a short list recommended by the BCC.